 Those social fraternities and sororities recognized by the College's Board of Trustees receive regular educational training from the College on a variety of topics including hazing, alcohol use, sexual misconduct, and diversity and inclusiveness.
 The College also requires that members of recognized organizations meet or exceed minimum standards related to grade point averages and disciplinary history.
-Moreover, recognized fraternities and sororities participate in an annual accreditation process known as the Fraternity and Sorority of Excellence Program.
-This program focuses on five core values: academic integration, leadership development, civic engagement, positive relationships, and intercultural development.
-This Program provides oversight of the Greek system and is intended to promote the welfare and safety of those participating in that system.
+Moreover, recognized fraternities and sororities participate in an annual accreditation process.
+This program provides oversight of the Greek system and is intended to promote the welfare and safety of those participating in that system.

-A student may not rush, pledge, join, recruit for, participate in, perpetuate, contribute funds to, or otherwise engage in activities as an actual or prospective member of a Greek organization until the beginning of their sophomore year.
+Students may not rush, pledge, join, recruit for, participate in, perpetuate, contribute funds to, or otherwise engage in activities as an actual or prospective member of a Greek organization until the beginning of their sophomore year.
 After that time, if a student wishes to participate in the Greek life system, he or she may participate in the rush process during the time frames prescribed by the College.